 Think of this as your guide to finding a tool that doesn't just manage your office space but actively makes the hybrid experience better for everyone.
 The right software should feel intuitive, integrate smoothly with the tools you already use, and provide insights that help you make smarter decisions about your workplace.
 It’s less about adding another piece of tech to your stack and more about finding a solution that simplifies logistics so your team can focus on what they do best: collaborating and getting great work done.
 Below are the essential features to look for.

-Effortless Desk and Space Booking
+Easy Desk and Room Booking

 The whole point of a flexible office is to give your team autonomy, but that falls apart if booking a desk feels like a chore.
 Your team members should be able to see who’s in the office, find an available spot near their colleagues, and book it in just a few clicks.
 A clunky, confusing interface will only lead to frustration and low adoption rates.
 Look for a hot desk booking system that is so simple to use, it becomes second nature.
 The goal is to make coming into the office an easy, stress-free choice, not another task on their to-do list.